kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 ## Strings

-Although `String`s are mutable types, they cannot be modified using the array access.
+`String`s cannot be modified using the array access.

 ```julia
 julia> title = "The Hitchhiker's Guide to the Galaxy"